mizarc/bell-claims/README.md

 ### Recommended Moderation Permissions
 - bellclaims.command.claimoverride - Allows use of the `claimoverride` command bypass claim protections.

+## Per Player Claims Limits
+Ensure that you have a Vault provider installed to set limits as described out in the installation section.
+Each Vault provider plugin has its own way of implementing this feature.
+As LuckPerms is the recommended provider, instructions will make use of it as such.

+To set a metadata for a player, use command:

+`/lp group <player_name> meta set <limit_name> <desired_number>`

+For groups:

+`/lp user <group_name> meta set <limit_name> <desired_number>`

+Here are the different limits you can set:
+- bellclaims.claim_limit - Defines how many claim bells the player can own.
+- bellclaims.claim_block_limit - Defines how many blocks the player's claims can occupy in total.

 ## Building from Source
 ### Requirements
 - Java JDK 17 or newer